 Our pigs were always so eager to see us when we would drive up each afternoon.
 They would run the fence line as we drove up and then they would nuzzle their heads on us when we entered the pen.
 This might have been because we had feed with us, but we will say that they just really loved us, k?

-5. They can help teach your kids responsibility & respect for animals.
+Reason #5: They can help teach your kids responsibility and respect for animals.

 Have you considered raising pigs on your homestead?
 Why or why not?